JiaRuiming-1/AI-Trading/P1_simple_trading_momentum/README.md

 2. `ploty` to plot graph.
 3. `scipy(scipy.stats)` T-test use to prove return if reliable.
 More detail info in `.ipynb` file.
-The most important method is T-test, other method have many other tools to implement after this project.
+The most important method is T-test, other method have many examples to implement after this project.